Are Investors Buying All the Homes in Texas?

 President Donald Trump has supported policies aimed at limiting the role of large institutional investors in the housing market.

-Recent housing legislation discussed in Congress proposes restricting large institutional investors from purchasing additional single-family homes once they reach a certain portfolio size.
+At the same time, housing legislation currently under discussion in Congress would place restrictions on large institutional investors, potentially limiting their ability to purchase additional single-family homes once they reach a certain portfolio size.

-Critics, however, caution that restricting investor activity could also have unintended consequences, particularly if it reduces investment in housing development or rental supply.
+Critics, however, caution that such restrictions could also have unintended consequences, including reduced investment in housing development and potential impacts on rental supply.

-At this stage, the long-term impact of these policy proposals remains uncertain.
+At this stage, the long-term effects of these policy proposals remain uncertain.

 If federal policies limiting institutional investor purchases move forward, the impact could vary significantly across housing markets.